DarshanSuresh/SchedulEase/README.md

-# 📘 SchedulEase – Advanced Exam Scheduling System (Java Swing)
+# 📘 SchedulEase – Exam Scheduling System (Java Swing)

 **SchedulEase** is a graphical Exam Scheduler application built using **Java Swing**.
 It automates the process of assigning rooms, validating timing, distributing roll numbers, and storing exam information efficiently in JSON format.